 by Alexa Baracaia

-In October 2021 a new law on allergen labelling, known as “Natasha’s Law”, comes into force in the UK.
+On October 1st 2021 a new law on allergen labelling, known as “Natasha’s Law”, came into force in the UK.
 It’s a huge change for the food industry but what does it mean for people living with food allergies and will it make them safer?

 The new law says that food, freshly prepared, then packaged and displayed before being sold, has to have a label listing full ingredients and highlighting any of the 14 major allergens it contains.